The scenery_builder

 .poly

-)To use the scenery_builder via Docker, simply mount the input and output paths as volumes and pass any arguments to the container:
+)To use the scenery_builder via Docker, simply mount the input and output paths as volumes and run the container.
+This will run the floorplan generate

 An example model for a building is available here.
 After transforming the floorplan model into its composable representation, generate the artefacts by passing the folder with the JSON-LD models as inputs: